mobilpay/composer/README.md

          */
         public $paymentUrl;
         /**
          * NETOPIA Payments is working only with Certificate.
-Each NETOPIA member has a certificate.
+Each NETOPIA partner (merchant) has a certificate.
          * From your Admin panel you can download the Certificate.
          * is located in Admin -> Conturi de comerciant -> Detalii -> Setari securitate
          * the var $x509FilePath is path of your certificate in your platform